FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 ## Vehicle dynamic model
 The vehicle dynamic model is a third-party high-fodelity model and will be the same for all teams.
 More details and information on this choice can be found [here](vehicle_model.md).

+At this moment only the Technion Formula racecar has these parameters applied (`AirSim/VehicleAdv/Cars/TechnionCar/TechnionCarPawn`).
+Every team is allowed to create their own car pawn with different looks, given that it behaves exactly like the TechnionCarPawn.

 ## 3D vehicle model
 Read [this](import-car-3d-model.md) tutorial on how to import your own 3d car model.